bijuli74/CodingNinjas-Competitive-Programming-2023/Binary Search/README.md

 The output will be 3 and 3.
 Initially, there are no lights, and we install a light at position three; therefore, there is a segment between the 3 and 6.
 Then we install a light at position four; therefore, the largest gap becomes between 0 to 3.

+## Glowing Bulbs $
+Send Feedback
+There are an infinite number of electric bulbs.
+Each bulb is assigned a unique integer starting from 1.
+There are ‘N’ switches also and each switch is labeled by a unique prime number.
+If a switch labeled with prime integer ‘p’ is turned ON, then all the bulbs having a number that is multiple of ‘p’ will start glowing.
+For example, if we turn ON the switch labelled 2, then all the bulbs having numbers 2, 4, 6, 8, 10, ... i.e all bulbs with numbers as multiples of 2 will start glowing.
+You are given an array/list ‘LABELS’ consisting of ‘N’ unique prime integers representing the label of the switches and an integer ‘K’.
+Your task is to find the integer assigned to Kth glowing bulb from the start when all these ‘N’ switches are turned ON.
+Note :
+1. Some bulbs can glow by multiple switches and some are not glowed by any switch.
+2. If any of the switches that can glow a bulb is turned ‘ON’, then the corresponding bulb will glow.
+Example :
+Consider 3 switches with labels [3, 5,  7] and we need to find the 5th glowing bulb from the start after turning these 3 switches ON.
+We can see that bulbs numbered  3, 6, 9, 15, 18 …  will glow if the switch having label 3 is turned ON.
+The bulbs numbered 5, 10, 15, 20 … will glow if the switch having label 5 is turned ON.
+The bulbs numbered 7, 14, 21, 28 … will glow if the switch having label 7 is turned ON.
+It implies that bulbs numbered 3, 5, 6, 7, 9, 10, 14, 15, 18, 20, 21… will glow when these three switches are turned ON.
+The 5th glowing bulb from start is assigned integer 9.
+Thus, we should return 9.